 Roof replacements are one of the most expensive items when it comes to your home.
 This is why it’s so important to know what to look for when you’re viewing a house.

-I know this may sound crazy but as your driving through the neighborhood, look at the roofs on each of the houses.
+I know this may sound crazy but as you’re driving through the neighborhood, look at the roofs on each of the houses.
 Almost all newer roofs are done with architectural shingles.
 If any of the homes have newer roofs and the roof on the home your looking at has 3-tab shingles, you may want to find out when the roof was last replaced.

 Below you can see the difference between architectural shingles, which is being used on newer roofs and the older 3 tab shingles.